"I want to talk to my parents/husband/friend about end-of-life...but it's such a hard topic to bring up!"

 Here are a few other helpful things to consider that will help you frame your conversation:

 - How is their health?

 Are they healthy or ill?
 Has anything happened in their lives recently that might bring this issue to the forefront?
 For someone who is sick, there's more urgency.
 This can make the conversation more challenging emotionally, but also provides an anchor to engage everyone in the family.
-Medical issues can provide starting points for the conversation, especially if they designate you as a healthcare proxy or they are deciding about a medical treatment.
+Medical issues can provide starting points for the conversation, especially if they designate you as a healthcare proxy or they are deciding about

 - What concerns do you have for them?